vijay03/cs360v-f21/Lab1.md

 ## Getting started

 Your environment should be set up from Lab 0.
 We will making changes in the same codebase.
-If you did not recieve full marks for the previous lab, please reach out to the TA to get the correct implementation of the previous files.
+If you did not recieve full points for the previous lab, please reach out to the TA to get the correct implementation of the previous files.

 ## Part-1 Pre-lab Questions